I call ’em Angeled Eggs. I can’t help it.

 I mentioned before that I have a pretty hard time calling these pretty little eggs…deviled.
 I’m pretty sure eggs don’t really care.
 I just think that “angeled” sounds nicer.

-Have you ever taken angeled eggs to a potluck?
+Have you ever taken Angeled Eggs to a potluck?
+It seems that they are one of the most popular items.
 They’re GONE before Great Aunt Edith’s chocolate pie – and that’s saying something!
 Plus, they are very inexpensive to make!

 Here’s my simple four ingredient recipe: